 Concocted in his basement, his new album, Before Now, Was Then, Dan blends sounds that conjure up what being in love should be: floating through a dream amongst a dark, blue sky.
 Ahead of Thursday's release show at Triple Rock, Gimme Noise caught up with Smith.

+Gimme Noise: You created your new album in your basement.
 What do you think of the parallels that are drawn to another certain Minnesota artist that did the same thing and made it big?

 Why do you feel you work best when self-producing and engineering?
 What are the pros/cons of doing everything yourself?

 I don't think self-producing is always best, or for everybody, but it seems to work for me.
 It definitely depends how you interact musically.
 Some people feed off of the moment and other musicians best.
 The collective group becomes something far greater than the individuals on their own.
 It is that magic "Beatles" phenomenon.
 I work kind of the opposite.
 I will start with a general idea or vision for a song and it is difficult for me to flesh it out in a group situation.
 It took me a long time realize this.
 For some people the band dynamic is catalytic, but for me it seems to be paralyzing.
 I miss the camaraderie off a band, experiencing success and failure together.
 But I work best alone and I think understanding yourself is the first step to truly actualizing your potential as an artist.